opendatasoft/ods-documentation/source/editing_pages/integrate_content.rst

 Pages list
 ^^^^^^^^^^

-These 2 directives list all the portal's content pages.
+These 2 widgets list all the portal's content pages.
 While the first one only provides an iterator, leaving to you the actual display of the list, the second one generate a list containing a link to the page alongside the page description.